mohammad-aloufi/audible-credit-spending/README.md

 # Metrix

 I used the accuracy_score to measure the model score because It will give us the accuracy of how much it works against the testing data.
 As in, it calculate the amount it predicted right vs the times it predicted wrong and give us the score that way.
+It's the number of correct predictions divided by the total predictions multiplied by 100.
+Since our our labels are in just one column, we didn't need morre than that for that model.

 # Solving the problem